 16. Coypu Carpaccio

 The Coypu, when you look at it, seems to be the result of what you’d get if you crossed a rat, a beaver, and a groundhog together to create an animal.
-Often prized throughout history because of their fur, when food began to run out around the world in historical times, people turned to the Coypu.
+Often prized throughout history because of their fur, people turned to the Coypu when food began to run out around the world in historical times.

 17. Sweet and sour silkworms

-Silkworms are a necessary component to the production of silk [hence their name], so it doesn’t make too much sense to eat them… right?
+Silkworms are a necessary component to producing silk [hence their name], so eating them doesn’t make too much sense… right?

-The traditional way to eat silkworms is very similar to how you’d enjoy a fried chicken dish in Asian cuisine.
+The traditional way to eat silkworms resembles how you’d enjoy a fried chicken dish in Asian cuisine.
 The silkworms are battered with a light tempura batter.

-They are then lightly fried so that the batter becomes golden brown, letting the silkworm roast in its own juices for some time.
-Add some sweet and sour sauce to the fried silkworms, serve over rice, and you’ve got yourself a wonderfully bizarre dinner to enjoy!
+They are then lightly fried so the batter becomes golden brown, letting the silkworm roast in its juices for some time.
+Add some sweet and sour sauce to the fried silkworms, serve over rice, and enjoy a wonderfully bizarre dinner!

 18. Springbok Brats